New Hampshire Labor Laws Guide

 If the employee is wrongfully terminated, claims and lawsuits can recover:

-Furthermore, the claims can grant employees entitlement to compensation based on the pain, suffering, and emotional distress they might have gone through in the process.
+Furthermore, the claims can grant employees entitlement to compensation based on the pain, suffering, and emotional distress they may have experienced during the process.

 Final paycheck in New Hampshire